Pectojin/duplicati-client/README.md

             "some": "json_result"
         }
     }

+Must return `200` OK or the daemon will retry later

 ## Notes
 The daemon will have a configuration options to override the API url, but anything after `api/` must be present.